Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It was a topic new to most of our children so it did inform them well.
+Gave the students the chance to design solutions for food waste based on real-world models for our local needs

 Did the resource encourage new ways of thinking and talking about the value food?